globallightingdata/website/docs/structure/sensors.md

 ## Sensor MetaData

-It is possible to **optionally** specify various metadata inside a sensor element to **complement** the content.
-The information can also be found in the measurement file, but for easy direct access it can also be stored here.
-**Important**: The information must be consistent with the file.
+Various **additional metadata** can be optionally specified within a `Sensor` element to **complement the sensor file** content.
+While this information can also be found in the measurement file, storing it here allows for **easier access**.
+It's important to note that this information **must be consistent with the file**.

 - **DetectorCharacteristic**
   Sensing device detection area